halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-contractor.md

 # CONTRACTOR OVERVIEW

 ## Resources Card
-Prior to setting up a contractor on the HR and Payroll Employee cards, the contractor must be created as a Resource so that he can be assigned to a job.
+Prior to setting up a contractor's record within Human Resources and Payroll, the contractor must be created as a Resource so that he can be assigned to a job.
 The Jobs module will use Resource details when generating **Job Ledger Entries** which are in turn used for invoicing.

 1. In the **Searh** box, enter in **Resources**, and then choose the related link.
 Or go to the following menu: *Departments/Labour Hire/Candidate Processing/Resources*